Helmut Ringsdorf: Research

-Polymer Science as a Bridge between Material Science and Life Science.
+Ringsdorf's research spanned polymer science as a bridge between materials science and life science.

-Molecular Architecture and Functionalization of Polymeric Liquid Crystals:

-Synthesis, structure and property of liquid crystalline side group and main chain polymers; variation of the type of mesogens (rods, discs, boards) and variation of phases.
-Dye containing and photoreactive liquid crystalline polymers for reversible information storage and non linear optic materials.
-Phase induction and phase variation of liquid crystalline systems via Charge-Transfer-interaction and metal complexation.
-Photoconductive discotic systems.
+A major focus of his work was the molecular architecture and functionalization of polymeric liquid crystals, including the synthesis, structure, and properties of liquid-crystalline side-group and main-chain polymers, with variation in the types of mesogens (rods, discs, and boards) and their phases.
+This included dye-containing and photoreactive liquid-crystalline polymers for reversible information storage and non-linear optic materials, as well as phase induction and variation via charge-transfer interaction and metal complexation.

-Synthesis, Structure and Properties of Functional Supramolecular Systems:

-Polymerizable and functional amphiphiles (detergents, lipids), polymeric monolayers and multilayers via the Langmuir-Blodgett technique and via self-assembly on various surfaces.
-Liposomes, Black Lipid Membranes, mobile supported bilayers, H-bond induced band structures in water, organization and recognition induced functionality.
-Multicompartment polymer micelles.
+Ringsdorf also investigated the synthesis, structure, and properties of functional supramolecular systems, working with polymerizable and functional amphiphiles (including detergents and lipids), polymeric monolayers and multilayers formed via the Langmuir–Blodgett technique and via self-assembly on various surfaces, liposomes, black lipid membranes, and multicompartment polymer micelles.